16 Fantastic Family Things to Do in Portage MI

 300 Library Ln, Portage, MI 49002

-Be sure to stop by the preschool room afterward for books and engaging toys; kids will like the seat inside the tree trunk.
+Be sure to stop by the preschool room afterward for books and engaging toys.

 Portage Library Building